 The question is not hard.
 You have lived it a hundred times.
-But saying it out loud, structured, under pressure, in a 30-minute window?
-That is the gap between knowing and performing.
+Saying it out loud, structured, under pressure, in 30 minutes is the gap between knowing and performing.

-And healthcare interviews are not normal interviews.
-This guide covers what interviewers actually assess, the questions you will face, and how to prepare in a way that generic guides never address.
+Healthcare interviews are not normal interviews.
+This guide covers what interviewers actually assess, the RN interview questions and answers you will face across nursing, CNA, LPN, and clinical roles, and how to prepare for the healthcare behavioral interview format that hospital systems rely on.

 In tech, the interviewer wants to know if you can build the product.
 In finance, whether you can manage the numbers.
 In healthcare, the question underneath every question is: will this person keep patients safe when things go wrong?